JordyDevrix/JordyDevrix/README.md

 # Jordy Devrix
 ### Learning

 Im a first-year informatics student.
-Im currently learning python.
+Im currently learning Python, Java & Full-stack development.
 Ive had C and Java before and I learned a little bit of HTML and CSS in order to create a webpage for a school challenge.
 I really like programming to make applications or use arduino to automate robotic processes.

 <!---